VBayesLab/VBLabDocs/VB-CGVB.md

 #### Data Type: struct
 <br>
-Additional settings that could be use to define custom models as function handlers.
+Additional settings that could be used to define custom models as function handlers.

-The most efficient way to define these additinal as a struct.
+It's the most efficient o define these additional setting as a struct.
 This struct then will be passed to the function handlers as an input.
 See [how to define custom model as function handler](/VBLabDocs/model/custom/#custom-handlers).

 **Default:** `None`